Rikelmy-Lopes/benchmark-meter/README.md

 // Create a new instance of the Benchmark class const benchmark = new Benchmark();

-// The add function takes two arguments:
+// The add method takes three arguments:
 // 1.
 The name of the algorithm
 // 2.
 A callback containing the algorithm's logic
 // 3.
 (Optional) A number specifying how many times your algorithm will be executed